 3.2 There have been no concluded cases during the period covered by this report.
-However, as at the end of the reporting period, we have been considering a number of cases.
+However, as at the end of the reporting period, the EDMC has been considering a number of cases.

-3.3 The document ‘Procedures – The Enforcement Decision Making Committee’ sets out how we take decisions.
+3.3 The document ‘Procedures – The Enforcement Decision Making Committee’ sets out how the EDMC takes decisions.

 4.1 The subject of a decision by the EDMC has the right to refer the case to the Upper Tribunal (which is part of the Court system).
-These proceedings are not a matter for us: the relevant team within the PRA deals with the matter on behalf of the Bank.
-The Upper Tribunal considers the matter afresh, in other words it reaches its own decision on the matter and may hear such evidence as it thinks fit in order to do so.
+These proceedings are not a matter for the EDMC: the relevant team within the PRA deals with the matter on behalf of the Bank.
+The Upper Tribunal considers the matter afresh, in other words it reaches its own determination on the matter and may hear such evidence as it thinks fit in order to do so.

 Non-case specific meetings

 5.1 In addition to the EDMCs work on specific cases, it has met as a committee on four

 occasions to discuss matters of broader interest to work it carries out.
 These included relevant regulatory frameworks, engagement with the Bank’s Legal Directorate, and administrative matters.
 Further such meetings are scheduled during 2022.

 5.2 Members are to declare actual or potential conflicts of interest prior to appointment, and any that arise after appointment.
 These are declared to the EDMC Chair and/or the Bank’s Conflicts Officer, who then take any appropriate action necessary to manage such actual and/or potential conflicts.
 During the period covered by this report, no situation has arisen where a member has been unable to hear a matter because of a conflict.